nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests a list of all commands.
-2. App shows list of all commands with guides on how to use the different commands.
+2. App shows list of all commands with guides on how to use the different commands. <br>
 Use case ends.

 #### Use case: Add task/event